jeffleary00/capstone/README.md

 and its health is reflected accordingly.

 Healths reported are as follows:
- - OK - healthy, green
+ - OK: healthy, green
- - MINOR - minor problems, orange
+ - MINOR: minor problems, orange
- - MAJOR - major problems, red
+ - MAJOR: major problems, red

 ## Requirements
  - Python 3.6+